BU-CLOUD-S20/Data-Science-and-Openshift-on-the-MOC/README.md

 -   Developing and deploying a new ML model (LSTM) onto [DataHub](http://opendatahub.io/), a blueprint for building an AI application as a service platform on the OpenShift Container Platform.

--   Testing the workings of DataHub and reporting any problems for future ramifications.
+-   Testing the workings of DataHub on the MOC and reporting any problems for future ramifications.

 **Users/Personas**